beajoynes/netbox-evaluation/README.md

 ### NetBox Docker
 * Faster deployment
-* Eliminate dependency conflicts - as all components are packaged into a single image
+* Eliminate dependency conflicts - as all components are packaged into a single image, ran in it's own isolated environment
 * Ensure consistent environments across development and testing
 * Simplified upgrades
-* Deploy with docker compose
+* Deploy with docker compose - single file